 - road to recovery

 Young women in substance dependence, most of them are mothers and many are single mothers, are forced to engage themselves in unprotected, random sex work and become due to their specific vulnerability easy victims of all kinds of abuse with sever and non-reversible consequences.
 In Kilifi County alcohol prevention is missing at all and at the Coast alcohol dependence is in treatment and rehabilitation broadly classified as being of secondary importance and neglected even though the recent published survey from NACADA (National Campaign against Alcohol and Drug Abuse) from 2017 proves that alcohol abuse and dependence ranks first.
-Therapy, aftercare, the inclusion of all spheres of life, reintegration in family and community and socio-economic empowerment are not enough sighted as imperative integral part of a master plan in dependence work.
+Therapy, aftercare, the inclusion of all spheres of life, capacity building, reintegration in family and community and socio-economic empowerment are not enough sighted as an imperative and integral part of a master plan in dependence work.
 Hence many youth are relapsing shortly after discharge from detoxification.
 It is also striking that the participation of young women in existing programs is significant less than the participation of young men.

 Kilifi County has, as the only County at the Coast, not undertaken yet any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
 Therefor, surpassing the main treatment and rehabilitation work and to break new ground, the engagement of amescosa - road to recovery shall favor the formation of a functional lobby for dependence work as a carrier for consistent, effective and sustained interventions and measures to eradicate alcohol and drug dependence and abuse within Kilifi County in shared responsibility.
 Along these lines we set the pillar for a new movement in conducting the first Forum about "Alternative holistic approach for a successful and sustained recovery from alcohol and drug dependence" on 11th of May 2018 to reunite government, national and international organizations, institutions and civil society to lay important tracks for the future.

-Apart from individual reasons which drive young women into substance dependence, there are a range of aspects in common why they develop substance dependence already as adolescents or even children: abuse, rape, early pregnancy, early forced marriage with a much older man, gender based violence and discrimination, family history of substance dependence, rigid cultural aspects, gender inequality, poverty and childhood trauma.
+Apart from individual reasons which drive young women into substance dependence, there are a range of aspects in common why they develop substance dependence already as adolescents or even children: abuse, rape, early pregnancy, neglect, early forced marriage with a much older man, gender based violence and discrimination, family history of substance dependence, rigid cultural aspects, poverty and childhood trauma.